-Day 5: Sunday 5 November, Kawaguchiko - Matsumoto
+Day 5: Sunday 10 November, Hakone - Kawaguchiko - Matsumoto

-- Itchiku Kubota Art Museum
+- Itchiku Kubota Art Museum, Kawaguchiko

-- Nakamachi Street and Kurassic-kan
+- Nakamachi Street and Kurassic-kan, Matsumoto

-- Matsumoto Rising Castle
+- Matsumoto Rising Castle (exterior only)

-- Japan Ukiyo-e Museum

-In Kawaguchiko we will visit the Itchiku Kubota Art Museum.
+We drive to Kawaguchiko where we will visit the Itchiku Kubota Art Museum.
 When the artist Itchiku Kubota was young, he encountered an example of 'Tsujigahana' at the Tokyo National Museum.
 'Tsujigahana' was a technique used in dying kimonos during the 15th and 16th century, an art that was later lost.
 Kubota-san revived the art and created a series of kimonos decorated with mountain landscapes in all four seasons and Mount Fuji.
 These kimonos are displayed in a breathtaking setting.
 The main building is a pyramid-shaped structure supported by sixteen hiba (cypress) beams more than 1000 years old.
 Other parts of the museum are constructed of Ryukyu limestone.
 The museum's unique architecture is set against a lovely garden and red pine forest.

 We then focus upon Matsumoto and its surrounds for the next two days.
 On arrival in the town, we walk through the historic Nakamachi-dori, a street lined with white-walled traditional inns, restaurants and antique shops.
-We cross the river to walk to Matsumoto-jo, the imposing castle approached across a moat.
+We cross the river and walk to Matsumoto-jo, the imposing castle approached across a moat.
 Matsumoto-jo was founded by the Ogasawara clan in 1504 but it was another lord, Ishikawa, who remodelled the fortress in 1593 and built the imposing black five-tier donjon that is now the oldest keep in Japan.
+(Overnight Matsumoto) B